Mizumoto Park in Photos

 Is that another park across the river?

 Yes, it is!
-You might think it is an extension of Mizutomo, but it’s not.
+You might think it is an extension of Mizutomo, but that’s incorrect.
 It is Misato Park in Saitama Prefecture.
 I heard it has beautiful cherry blossoms, so I hope to photograph them one day.

 Photography at Mizumoto Park